gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 ## Submitting your site

-If you’d like to submit a site to the showcase, please follow the [instructions in this document](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/site-showcase-submissions.md).
+If you've built a site with Gatsby and would like it to appear in the Site Showcase, please [submit your site](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/site-showcase-submissions.md).

 ## Why build a site showcase?

-We built the showcase to make it easier for you to (1) find the source code for open source Gatsby sites and (2) show off Gatsby to clients, coworkers ,friends & family.
+We built the showcase to make it easier for you to (1) find the source code for open source Gatsby sites and (2) show off Gatsby to clients, coworkers, friends & family.

 ### Source code

 Sometimes, an example is worth 1000 words.
-That's why we added a GitHub icon next to sites with open source code.
+That's why we added a GitHub icon next to sites with open source code (not all sites will have this icon).

 ![Site Showcase Source Code Available Icon](site-showcase-source-code.png)